Why UI/UX design is your web app's conversion engine

 Choose incremental improvements for most situations.
 Iterative A/B testing typically outperforms full redesigns, which are risky and difficult to measure.
 Use complete redesigns only for severe usability issues or major brand pivots, with phased rollouts.

-The compounding nature of UX improvements means small, continuous optimizations yield greater long-term gains than one-off redesigns.
+The compounding nature of UX improvements means iterative optimization yields greater long-term gains than one-off redesigns.
+Each increment builds on the last, and the data from each test makes the next one more precise.